1- 2 hrs

 Stand in a line, shoulder to shoulder, facing the same direction.
 On the left end of the line, mark a line with chalk or tape at 2 foot intervals.
 Choose a leader who will stand in view of the entire line—this leader will call out the years of flood simulation for all members of the class to hear.
 The leader should remind students that each step backward should be 2 feet in length.

 Look at your random number in column 1 on the handout.
 When the leader says, “1” take a step backward if you DID have a flood.
 If you DID NOT have a flood, stay still.

 When the leader says “2”, repeat: Take a step backward if you DID have a flood.
 If you DID NOT have a flood, stay still.

 Now you’ll continue for 30 “years.”
 When the leader calls out each year, take a step back, or stay still, as indicated by your data from the flood simulation.
 As you proceed, look around and observe what’s happening with the group as the “years” pass.

 After “30 years” have passed, take a look around you.
-How many of your classmates had zero floods?
+Can you tell how many of your classmates had zero floods?
 One flood?
 Two?
 Three?
 More?

 Next you’ll make it even easier to see the data of the entire class.
-As a group, when the leader says “turn,” turn in place 90 degrees to the left, you should see the backs of your classmates.
+As a group, when the leader says “turn,” turn in place 90 degrees to the left.
+(You will see the backs of your classmates.)
 When the leader says “go,” walk towards the marked line, forming a single file lines, each corresponding to the number of floods you experienced.

 Look around at the “human bar graph” that you have created.
 In this bar graph, you can see the variety of different possible futures for the neighborhood.
 What do you notice?
 How many floods did most of your classmates experience in 30 years?
 How many students had zero floods in their sequence of 30 “years”?
 One?
 Two?